Fur Fetish

 Psychology

 Fur fetishism is often linked to the powerful sensory and comfort associations of soft, warm materials, sometimes traced to early tactile experiences and the soothing qualities of plush surfaces: broadly consistent with the associative-learning account that runs from Binet through behavioural conditioning models.
 Classic and contemporary discussions of fetishism repeatedly cite fur as a prototypical example, partly because of its skin-like, sensual surface that blurs the line between object and body; this is precisely the property Freud seized on.
 The evidence base specific to fur is thin: most claims are extrapolated from the broader literature on material and textile fetishism rather than from studies of fur itself.
-The interest overlaps with, but is distinct from, furry and anthropomorphic interests, which centre on characters and persona rather than the physical material, and it sits alongside related soft-surface attractions such as plushophilia.
+The interest overlaps with, but is distinct from, furry fandom and anthropomorphic interests, which centre on characters and persona rather than the physical material, and it sits alongside related soft-surface attractions such as plushophilia.

 Prevalence & culture